Forest Tent Caterpillar

 After two to four years of forest tent caterpillar outbreaks, populations of natural enemies increase in response to rising tent caterpillar numbers.
 These natural enemies help put the populations of the forest tent caterpillar in balance.
 Beetles, true bugs, birds and small animals feed on caterpillars and their pupae (cocoons).
 In Minnesota, crows eat about 20 percent of forest tent caterpillar pupae during outbreaks there.

 High populations easily get parasitoids and disease.
-For example, a parasitic fly (Sarcophaga aldrichi), called "friendly fly" because it often lands on humans without biting, is a great help in lowering the populations of forest tent caterpillars.
+For example, a parasitic fly (Sarcophaga aldrichi), called "friendly fly" [PDF] because it often lands on humans without biting, is a great help in lowering the populations of forest tent caterpillars.
 The adult fly lays an egg in the cocoon of the caterpillar.
 A maggot hatches from the egg, eats the inside of the cocoon and the parasitized pupae dies before becoming a moth.
 During the final years of an outbreak, the friendly fly can kill more than 95 percent of pupae.
 Adult flies become numerous during the later stage of the forest tent caterpillar outbreaks.
 The fly looks similar but is slightly larger than a house fly and does not bite.
 The friendly fly is one of the main causes of the collapse of caterpillar outbreaks.

 Forest tent caterpillars can also get infections by viruses, bacteria and fungi.